warp-build/warp/README.md

 - Faster than light.
 Every build action is cached and reused, and all builds are reproducible.
 - Zero configuration.
 All build configuration is derived from sources and existing tool config.
 - Designed to be extended.
-Customize your builds quickly and easily with Javascript.
+Use custom Tricorders, or write JavaScript rules and toolchains.
 - Automatically manages language installations per project for you.

 ### Install